Lancers-itoh/stancoding/sample.md

 > *beta* ~ uniform(-5, 5);<br>

-In thi model, *beta* takes only -5 to 5 values.
+In this uniform distribution model, *beta* takes only -5 to 5 values.
 It's better to allow unexpected number.

 ]